 - For the focus groups you take part in, video recordings and audio recordings will be taken with your consent.
 The video recordings will be used to create a written record of what was said, then they will be deleted. - For the interviews with parents/guardians, an audio recording will be taken and this will be sent to a professional transcriber (someone who listens to recordings and writes down everything that was said).
 They will keep your information confidential and will delete the recording when they finish their work.
-You and your family will receive a copy of the transcript of your interview with your parents or guardians.
+You and your family will receive a copy of the transcript of your interview with your parents/guardians.

 - Your data be kept on the University of Manchester computer server for five years from the end of the project in February 2023, and then it will be safely destroyed.
-There will also be a copy of your data on the University of Melbourne computer server until the end of the project. - Only Ellen van Holstein and the lead researcher, Catherine Walker, will have access to the original recordings containing all the things you have said, and any photographs you share for the project book.
+There will also be a copy of your data on the University of Melbourne computer server until the end of the project. - Only Catherine Walker and one researcher working on the project in Melbourne (Ellen van Holstein, whose contact details are at the end of this sheet) will have access to the original recordings containing all the things you have said, and any photographs you share for the book of stories.
 The two researchers will send your information to one another using a secure (cloud-based) service with a password. - Catherine will create versions of your interview transcripts that have your name and any other personal details removed to share with researchers who are advising on the research project.
-The advisors will access this information through a secure (cloud-based) service with a password. - If you agree to be contacted for future research studies on your consent form, your contact details will be stored securely on University of Manchester file storage for five years from when the project ends.
+The advisors will access this information through a secure (cloud-based) service with a password. - If you agree to be contacted for future research studies on your consent form, your contact details will be stored securely on University of Manchester computer server for five years from when the project ends.
 You can take part in the research without agreeing to this. - If you agree on your consent form for the things you shared in the project to be sent to the UK Data Archive, your name and any other identifying details will first be removed before the data are sent to the UK Data Archive.
 You can take part in the research without agreeing to this.